The Optical Tube Performance Of Skywatcher 6″ Dob

 Included Eyepieces and Finderscope

 In addition to its ubiquitous 1.25” and 2” extension adapters, the 6” Traditional includes two 1.25” “Super” eyepieces, which seem similar to Plossls—a 25mm (48x) and a 10mm (120x).
-These eyepieces will serve you well to start, but we’d recommend picking up additional eyepieces down the road if your budget suits them, to get the most out of the scope.
+These eyepieces will serve you well to start, but I’d recommend picking up additional eyepieces down the road if your budget suits them to get the most out of the scope.

-The included finderscope is a rather basic 6×30 unit, which works just fine, but the aperture is a little small, the images are dim as a result, and the ergonomics are less than ideal.
+The included finderscope is a rather basic 6×30 unit, which works just fine for me.
+But I find its aperture a little small and the images dim as a result, with ergonomics that are less than ideal.

 The Traditional Dobsonian Mount of Classic 150P

-Like all commercial Dobsonians nowadays, the entire base is made out of particle board and is easily assembled just like IKEA furniture with an included Allen wrench and screwdriver.
+Like all commercial Dobsonians I’ve seen lately, the entire base of the telescope is made out of particle board and was easily assembled just like IKEA furniture with the included Allen wrench and screwdriver.

 What can you see with Skywatcher Classic 150P?

-Most people agree that a 6 inch aperture is the smallest size that is good for serious viewing of deep-sky objects like the Messiers and many of the NGC objects, like the Herschel 400, while still being cheap and portable.
+I agree with most people that a 6 inch aperture is the smallest size that is good for serious viewing of deep-sky objects like the Messiers and many of the NGC objects, like the Herschel 400, while still being cheap and portable.

 You’ll be able to resolve the brighter globular clusters, such as M13, M15, and M3, into individual stars with no problems.
 The 6” Traditional also makes an ideal lunar, planetary, and double star instrument.